College GPA Calculator

 How to Calculate GPA

-Latin honors at most universities require: Cum Laude ≥ 3.5, Magna Cum Laude ≥ 3.7, and Summa Cum Laude ≥ 3.9.
-Exact cutoffs vary by school, so check your institution's policy.
+At most colleges: Cum Laude requires 3.5+, Magna Cum Laude requires 3.7+, and Summa Cum Laude requires 3.9+.
+Exact cutoffs vary by institution.